Courage-1984/AI-Background-Removal-Results/README.md

 # Introduction
 I tested 14 different `Github repo implementations`/`models`/`implementations`/`software` of AI Background Removal.
 I tried to stick to FOSS sources.

-**If you only want to see the results visit:** [results.md](https://github.com/Courage-1984/AI-Background-Removal-Results/blob/main/results.md)
+**If you only want to see the results visit:** [results.md](https://github.com/Courage-1984/AI-Background-Removal-Results/blob/main/results.md).

+Also if you are hasty you migh wanna have a look at [Model Research/Info](https://github.com/Courage-1984/AI-Background-Removal-Results?tab=readme-ov-file#model-researchinfo).

+If you wanna go through the whole readme consider viewing the [README.md Here](https://github.com/Courage-1984/AI-Background-Removal-Results/blob/main/README.md) as it is a bit wider which presents some of the tables better.

 note: **the results I present are not definitive, you could perhaps get better results with tweaking the implementation's settings/prompts/parameters etc.**